awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-overview.md

 You can use distributions to serve the following content over HTTP or HTTPS:
 + Static and dynamic download content, for example, \.html, \.css, \.js, and image files, using HTTP or HTTPS\.
 + Video on demand in different formats, such as Apple HTTP Live Streaming \(HLS\) and Microsoft Smooth Streaming\.
-For more information, see the [Delivering Video on Demand \(VOD\) with CloudFront](on-demand-video.md)\.
+For more information, see the [Delivering video on demand \(VOD\) with CloudFront](on-demand-video.md)\.
 + A live event, such as a meeting, conference, or concert, in real time\.
 For live streaming, you can create the distribution automatically by using an AWS CloudFormation stack\.
-For more information, see [Delivering Live Streaming Video with CloudFront and AWS Media Services](live-streaming.md)\.
+For more information, see [Delivering live streaming video with CloudFront and AWS Media Services](live-streaming.md)\.

 For information about creating a distribution, see [Steps for creating a distribution \(overview\)](distribution-web-creating.md)\.